 I know that the Kyrgyz people have an immense respect for their animals and they treat them very well.
 They see them as living beings, entitled to a free life.
 That’s why you’ll see horses, cows, goats, and sheep wander freely in the mountains and valleys.
 When the Kyrgyz take their lives, they honor the animal by not wasting it in any way.
 Something you can’t always say about the meat industry in western countries…

 My final thoughts on Kok Boru?
-It was definitely the weirdest game I’ve ever watched but it was something so unique to witness.
+It was the weirdest game I’ve ever watched and it could definitely be added to the list of obscure sports played around the world!
+However, it was so unique to witness!
 It gave me more insight into the nomadic culture of Kyrgyzstan and as someone who’s eager to learn about different cultures, I consider it to be a privilege that I could attend such an authentic and ancient sport!
 However, I hope they’ll switch to using a synthetic goat in the near future…

 If you want to see a Kok Boru competition, watch this video (starting at 6.09 minutes):